Home improvement loans

 Do the sums

-Remortgaging to release money for home improvements will generally mean your monthly mortgage payments will go up.
+Remortgaging to fund home improvements often means your monthly mortgage payments will go up.

 Using the above example, a £100,000 mortgage at 3% over 20 years will cost £555 a month.